Home of the Tigers

 During the 1998 - 1999 school year, plans were made for extensive renovations of the existing school structures.
 After delineating the renovations to be made and the related costs, the renovation plan was upgraded to a new school building project.
 Groundbreaking for the project took place in January of 2002.
 Faculty and students moved into the new school building during the month of August 2003.

 E.R.
 Dickson has a history of strong leadership.
 The first principal to serve E. R. Dickson was Mrs. Edna Eiland.
-She was followed by Mrs. Anna Clausen, Mrs. Eveleen Latham, Mrs. Betty Lee, Mrs. Barbara Freeman, Mrs. Claudia Luft, Mrs. Missy Nolen consecutively.
-Mrs. Katryna Kinn joined the E. R. Dickson family as principal in 2013 and currently holds that position.
+She was followed by Mrs. Anna Clausen, Mrs. Eveleen Latham, Mrs. Betty Lee, Mrs. Barbara Freeman, Mrs. Claudia Luft, Mrs. Missy Nolen, and Mrs. Katryna Kinn consecutively.
+Dr. Rebecca Murray joined the E. R. Dickson family as principal in 2022 and currently holds that position.

 E. R. Dickson was initially accredited by SACS in 1982.